Jim Riswold: Career

 After graduating from college, he worked briefly for an advertising company in Seattle.
 He was hired at Wieden+Kennedy in Portland, Oregon, during the ad agency's early years as its first copywriter hire in 1984, supervising the Honda Motor Co. account.
 In his 14 years at Wieden+Kennedy, he created advertising campaigns such as the Mars Blackmon (Spike Lee), Michael Jordan commercials for Nike as well as the famous Bugs Bunny–Jordan pairing.
 He also created the "Bo Knows" campaign for Nike featuring Bo Jackson, and the Tiger Woods commercial, entitled "I Am Tiger Woods".

 In 2013, Riswold was inducted into The One Club's Creative Hall of Fame.

 Art

 After being diagnosed with leukemia in 2000 and surviving for five years, Riswold quit advertising to become a full-time contemporary artist.
 He went from "a career of selling people things they don't need to making things that people don't want".

 Riswold's photographs have been shown in galleries throughout the Northwest and hang in the permanent collections of several museums.
-Most of his works poke fun at historically taboo figures such as Mao Zedong, Adolf Hitler and Benito Mussolini by constructing monumental setting in which the figurines were photographer.
+Most of his works poke fun at historically taboo figures such as Mao Zedong, Adolf Hitler and Benito Mussolini by constructing monumental setting in which the figurines were photographed.
 Riswold explained in his 2005 Esquire article, "Hitler Saved My Life" that "Instead of providing […] grand expositions mythologizing the dictator, toys, by definition, make their subjects seem small, childish, and trifling."